How Much Does a House Rewire Cost?

 What are the Additional Costs of Rewiring a House?

-There are various other expenses you need to add on to your house rewire cost, including:
+There are various other expenses you may need to add on to your house rewire cost.

 New Consumer Unit Cost

-If you have a faulty consumer unit, then you may need to have it replaced by a qualified electrician.
+If you have a faulty consumer unit, then you will need to have it replaced by a qualified electrician.

 Split-load Consumer Unit Cost